baerwind/p1-Navigation/README.md

 Getting Started
 Clone the DRLND Repository
-please follow the instructions in the DRLND GitHub repository [click here](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
+please follow the instructions in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
 By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to complete the project.

 1. You need only select the environment that matches your operating system: